night-surfer/git_basics/README.md

           commit directly to the main branch, and click on commit changes.

 #from cloud 9, command: git fetch, then command: git diff main origin/main
+          (aka: git diff original code, or unchanged branch       followed by the new code, or changed branch)

 #then command: git pull --ff-only (#hint-make sure you are in the right branch-usually main)